 Growing up Duchess Marie would make regular visits to her maternal relations in Anhalt or at their villa in the Bavarian Alps.
 She would also visit Dresden to stay with her paternal grandmother Grand Duchess Augusta at her summer residence the Kepp Palace.
 In 1896 Duchess Marie and her sister Duchess Jutta paid a two month visit with their British grandmother Grand Duchess Augusta to the United Kingdom.
 During the visit they met with Queen Victoria and their other relations in the Royal Family and had the chance to visit a number of cultural sites and attractions in the capital London.

-Having had a very sheltered upbringing at the hands of her governesses at home in Neustrelitz, in her late teenage years Duchess Marie became pregnant after being taken advantage of Heinrich Hecht, a married footman in the employment of the Hereditary Grand Ducal Family.
-Dismissed from service without a reference and unable to gain further employment, Hecht was eventually pensioned off in an attempt to defuse the growing scandal caused by his releasing the story to the press.
+Having had a very sheltered upbringing at the hands of her governesses at home in Neustrelitz, in her late teenage years Duchess Marie became pregnant after being taken advantage of by Heinrich Hecht, a married footman in the employment of the Hereditary Grand Ducal Family.
+Dismissed from service without a reference and unable to gain further employment, Hecht was eventually pensioned off in an attempt to defuse the growing scandal caused by his releasing of the story to the press.
 Although the incident caused great distress to Duchess Marie’s parents, throughout the ordeal she was supported by her grandmother Grand Duchess Augusta.

 The wedding took place on 22 June with the couple marrying in a Roman Catholic ceremony at St Elizabeth’s Church in Richmond, followed by an Anglican ceremony at St Anne’s Church in Kew.
 The wedding breakfast was held by Duchess Marie’s great uncle the Duke of Cambridge at his residence Cambridge Cottage in Kew after which the couple left London for their honeymoon in mainland Europe.